Arizona Bills & Gas Prices FAQ

 What is a General Rate Case?

 Southwest Gas is a regulated utility and only earns a return on our investments that are approved by our regulators.
-We are not allowed to adjust our base delivery charges without regulatory approval.
+We are not allowed to adjust the delivery charge without regulatory approval.

-Despite the significant investments we have made in the State to help support growth and to ensure our customers can rely on their natural gas service, we have managed to keep our costs of providing service relatively flat over time.
-Unlike traditional companies, regulated utilities can only recoup those investments after they have been scrutinized and approved through the regulatory process of a general rate case.
+The Company makes significant investments in our distribution system to ensure our customers can rely on their natural gas service.
+Unlike traditional companies, regulated utilities can only recoup those investments after they have been scrutinized and approved through the regulatory process of a General Rate Case.

 How does a General Rate Case affect me?

-In February 2024, we proposed a base rate adjustment to the Arizona Corporation Commission (ACC), seeking approval to adjust rates to reflect the current level of operating expense, as well as to recover the cost of the investment we have made in Arizona to improve safety and reliability and support growth in the State.
+February 2024, we proposed a base rate adjustment to the Arizona Corporation Commission (ACC), seeking approval to adjust rates to reflect the current level of operating expenses and recover the cost of our investment in Arizona to improve safety and reliability and support growth in the State.

 Our last base rate adjustment was effective in February 2023, and current customer rates reflect costs from 2020.
 The increase was reflected in the delivery charge, an increase of 13 cents per therm.